-All incidents of physical intervention are recorded on CPOMS and reported to parents/carers.
+All incidents of physical intervention are recorded in the school's bound book and reported to parents/carers.
 Where a pupil has safeguarding /child protection records in place, information about incidents of positive handling will be cross-referenced.
+This can be found in the School Office.

-Following all incidents where physical intervention is required we routinely check the well-being of the pupil after the incident.
+Following all incidents where physical intervention is required we routinely check the wellbeing of the pupil after the incident.
 This includes asking if they have been hurt.

-If information suggests that a pupil has been hurt during an incident of physical intervention the Headteacher will be informed and contact will be made with the LADO.
+If information suggests that a pupil has been hurt during an incident of physical intervention the Headteacher will be informed and contact will be made with the DOFA.